yuchen170/ISC2-CC-Study-Material/Notes/Network Security/Network Security.md

 * Instrusion Detection System (IDS) is a form of monitoring to detect abnormal activity; it detects intrusion attempts and system failures.
 Identifies Threats, Do not prevent threats
 * Host-based IDS (HIDS) monitors activity on a single computer.
 Identifies threats, Do not prevent Threats.
 * Network-based IDS (NIDS) monitors and evaluates network activity to detect attacks or event anomalies.
 Identifies threats, Do not prevent Threats.
-* SIEM gathers log data from sources across an enterprise to understand security concerns and apportion resources.
+* SIEM (Security Information and Event Management) gathers log data from sources across an enterprise to understand security concerns and apportion resources.
 Identifies threats, Do not prevent Threats.
 * Anti-malware/Antivirus seeks to identify malicious software or processes.
 Identifies and Prevent threats.
 * Scans evaluates the effectiveness of security controls.
 Identifies threats, Do not prevent Threats.
 * Firewall filters network traffic - managers and controls network traffic and protects the network.
 Identifies and Prevent threats.